blabla1337/skf-flask/skf/markdown/knowledge_base/33-knowledge_base--Double_decoding_of_headers_parameters--.md

 A hacker can encode his payload differently so it will not be recognised by an WAF or IDS and also bypass the escaping of the application.

-By using double encoding it’s possible to bypass security filters that only decode user input once.
+By using double encoding it's possible to bypass security filters that only decode user input once.
 The second decoding process is executed by the backend platform or modules that properly handle encoded data, but don't have the corresponding security checks in place.